Planning for sustainable development is the ‘golden thread’ of Government policy. Sustainability pervades our planning perspective.

 Our work ranges across the sustainability agenda from influencing policy to the strategic to project specific.

 We provide sustainable inputs to policy, plan and place-making at all levels.
 We develop robust, commercially and technically feasible sustainability strategies.
 We advise on planning policy, Zero Carbon, Allowable Solutions, BREEAM and carbon footprinting.
-We ensure planning applications clearly demonstrate its sustainability credentials to aid a positive decision.
+We ensure planning applications clearly demonstrate sustainability credentials to aid a positive decision.

 We work with a range of sustainability metrics and validation measures including carbon and energy budgets, sustainability statements and climate change assessments.

-We are also influencing the development of sustainability policy through our work with the Institute of Environmental Assesment (IEMA) and the production of revised guidance (see our Intelligence section) and through our work in raising the profile of embodied carbon within the planning process and building regulations.
+We are also influencing the development of sustainability policy through our work with the Institute of Environmental Management and Assesment (IEMA) and the production of revised guidance (see our Intelligence section) and through our work in raising the profile of embodied carbon within the planning process and building regulations.